-So that we may remain faithful to the promise of breeding excellence, we have set about to study the integrity of each test available to us and have asked the hard questions about whether these tests have improved the breed or if they are consistently objective.
-We use OFA testing for hips, elbows, eyes, and heart as well as PennHIP to evaluate hips.
-PennHIP is accurate and comprehensive in its methodology and will be used for any new dogs we bring into the breeding program.
-Knowing the family health history of our dogs is also an asset in bringing together all of the information that is used when planning a litter.
+So that we may remain faithful to the promise of breeding excellence, we have set about to study the value of each test available to us and have asked the hard questions about whether these tests have improved the breed or if they are consistently objective.
+We use PennHIP to evaluate hips, and x-ray screening done by our reproductive veterinarian hospital to evaluate elbows.
+PennHIP is accurate and comprehensive in its methodology giving us what we believe to be the best information for our program.
+Our reproductive veterinarian practice is well versed in joint health evaluation and is proficient in giving us valuable and trustworthy information.
 Our dogs are tested for genetic diseases common to Golden Retrievers through Paw Print Genetics which gives us a powerful tool to use in our breeding decisions.
 We do have a contract for our families to review, and sign upon request.

 It is clear that environment has a very tangible influence on hip and elbow dysplasia and because of this truth we work diligently to partner with our puppy families to pass on vital studies and reports that can help us work together for the health of your dog.

 This guarantee does not include any costs associated with spaying and neutering of your puppy including that of undescended testicles.
 We are committed to your transition with your puppy, especially during the early weeks.
 Please contact us about any health issues that arise.
 Early and quick identification of concerns can oftentimes identify problems before they become serious for your puppy.
-We want to hear from you so please do not hesitate to call us at 208-253-1145.
+We want to hear from you so please do not hesitate to email us at email@example.com.